MultimodalImagingCenter/MIC-Learner/src/main/resources/content/en/task/instanceSegmentation/model/yolo.md

 * the same object, retaining only the most relevant box for each object detected.

 ![yolo simplified steps](/contentImages/yolo_simplified.jpg){width=400}
-*Redmon & al. “You Only Look Once: Unified, Real-Time Object Detection” (2016)*
+*YOLO simplified steps.
+From Redmon & al., “You Only Look Once: Unified, Real-Time Object Detection”, 2016*